grandady/electric-vehicle/README.md

 ## Project Overview:

 The objective of this project is to analyze the electric vehicle market, uncover valuable insights, and provide actionable recommendations to promote the adoption and growth of EVs.
-Our analysis encompasses various aspects, including trends over time, geographical distribution, model and make distribution, and technological advancements.
+This analysis encompasses various aspects, including trends over time, geographical distribution, model and make distribution, and technological advancements.

 ### Business Tasks: